JoinCODED/WS-Flutter-M9-CRUD-With-API/03_Posting_Data/04_posting_data.md

 }
 ```

-Now Back to our provider, we'll make almost the same function:
+6. Back to the provider, create a void function that calls the `createBook` function inside, and pass the new book to it:

 ```dart
   void createBook(Book book) async {